|

 Pack what you need for your overnight stays in a separate duffel bag when driving for a few days.
 Like I said, if you can, this will go in the back seat of the car so you can leave the trunk closed with all your extra luggage.

 The point is to keep it separate from your large luggage.
 It will keep your travel items more organized.
 You’ll have a lot less to bring up to the hotel room for the night, and a lot less to pack and unpack.
-That also means less things you risk forgetting in the hotel.
+This also means there are less things you risk forgetting in the hotel.

 46. Write A List On Your Phone & Set A Reminder